 Run a free West Virginia warrant search in no time.
-Such a search allows any person to check if there are active or outstanding warrants against them or another individual; thanks to state and local agencies, this information is free to access.
+Such a search allows any person to check if there are active or outstanding warrants against them or another individual; thanks to state and local agencies, this information costs nothing to access.

 Courts issue various types of warrants that grant the police permission to either search for or apprehend a person.
 The details on these warrants usually include personal information such as the wanted person’s name and physical description.